-Salaries in Los Angeles rise 31 percent above the national average, mostly to compensate for the city’s high cost of living.
+Los Angeles has a market variance of 32 percent above the national average, mostly to compensate for the city’s high cost of living.

 The midpoint salary for a certified coding specialist or certified professional coder in LA using the Robert Half Salary Guide.
-Keep in mind that candidates with multiple certifications or specializations, such as ambulatory surgery, cardiology or oncology, could earn up to $101,852.
+Keep in mind that candidates with multiple certifications or specializations, such as ambulatory surgery, cardiology or oncology, could earn even more.

 What to look for